spiro-c/LedFxDocker-Virtual/README.md

 services:
   ledfx:
-    image: shirom/ledfx
+    image: spirocekano/ledfx-virtuals
-    container_name: ledfx
+    container_name: ledfx-virtuals
+    hostname: ledfx-virtuals
+    network_mode: host
     environment:
       - HOST=host.docker.internal
       - FORMAT=-r 44100 -f S16_LE -c 2
     ports:
       - 8888:8888
     volumes:
-      - ./ledfx-config:/app/ledfx-config
+      - ./ledfx-config:/root/.ledfx
       - ~/audio:/app/audio
 ```
 ### Volumes
 Volume | Function
 --- | --------
-`/app/ledfx-config` | This is where the LedFx configuration files are stored.
+`/root/.ledfx` | This is where the LedFx configuration files are stored.
 Most people won't need to change anything here manually, so feel free to use a [named volume](https://stackoverflow.com/questions/43248988/how-do-named-volumes-work-in-docker).
 `/app/audio` | This folder contains a [named pipe](https://www.linuxjournal.com/article/2156) called `stream` that you can write audio data to.
 This can be connected to Mopidy, FFmpeg, system audio, or more.
 See [Sending Audio](#sending-audio) for more information.
 This volume doesn't need to be set if the `FORMAT` environment variable isn't set.

 ### Environment Variables